Adams Grove Presbyterian Church

-Adams Grove Presbyterian Church is a historic Greek Revival-style church building in rural Dallas County, Alabama, near the community of Sardis.
+Adams Grove Presbyterian Church is a historic Greek Revival-style church building in rural Dallas County, Alabama, United States, near the community of Sardis.
 Built in 1853, it features a distyle-in-antis type portico with box columns.
 No longer actively used by a church congregation, the building is now privately owned.
 It was placed on the National Register of Historic Places on June 5, 1986.